Garlic, Lemon, and Herb Grilled Chicken Breasts

 Make it a Low-Carb Meal:

-For a low-carb meal World’s Easiest Grilled Vegetables, Grilled Mushrooms, Stir-Fried Spinach with Garlic and Parmesan, Loaded Cauliflower Mock Potato Salad, or Spicy Mexican Slaw that’s shown in the photo would be a perfect side dish with this grilled chicken.
+If you’re making this garlic lemon chicken recipe for a low-carb meal, it would be great with World’s Easiest Grilled Vegetables, Grilled Mushrooms, Stir-Fried Spinach with Garlic and Parmesan, or Loaded Cauliflower Potato Salad.
+And of course, the Spicy Mexican Slaw that’s shown in the photo was a perfect side dish with this grilled chicken.

 More Tasty Chicken for Dinner: